Inventory89

 Reorder Point Formula: (Average daily unit sales x delivery lead time) + safety stock = reorder point ex.
 (2 x 5) + 28 = 38

 Reorder points are vital to keeping your business running smoothly, but they’ll only work if you’re prepared to reorder on time.
+You can setup a formula somewhere in your inventory list with the reorder point formula, so you can make quick calculations for your products individually.

 If you’re a spreadsheet user, you can use conditional formatting for the quantity value of specific cells.
 You can set Excel or Google Sheets so that cells turn red when they hit a reorder point.
 This will effectively warn you when you need to start on a new purchase order.
+You can also set up a formula somewhere in your inventory list with the reorder point formula, so you can make quick calculations for your products individually.

 Download your inventory cheat sheet now!